jillesme/AdBlockCheck/README.md

 # AdBlockDetect

-Do you have a site with ads that you really need people to see? **AdBlockDetect** to the rescue!
+Do you have a site with ads that want people to see? **AdBlockDetect** to the rescue!
 This is a 1KB module for detecting AdBlock with async callbacks for notifying visitors.

 It's up to you if you provide a simple hint that you'd like your visitors to see ads or prompt them with a big alert.